Danielle-Respes/Northpeak-Descent-Cross-Platform-Intrusion-Sentinel-KQL-2026/kql-learning-log.md

 ## Corrections and dead ends

 - **Empty results on first run.** Time range was set to "Last 24 hours" but the intrusion was weeks earlier.
 Fixed by pinning the window in the query.
-Lesson: the UI time range silently overrides you.
+Cost me a confused few minutes; lesson learned, the UI time range silently overrides you.
 - **`LogonType == 10` returned nothing.** DeviceLogonEvents stores LogonType as a string, not a number.
 Fixed with `"RemoteInteractive"`.
 Lesson: check a column's data type before filtering.

 ## Patterns I'm noticing

 Every query starts the same way: table, then time filter, then host filter, then the question-specific `where` clauses.
-That skeleton (table, time, host) is becoming automatic.
+That skeleton (table, time, host) is becoming automatic, which feels good.

 `project` trims columns; `summarize` collapses rows into groups.
 Different jobs.